rob-earwaker/jsch/README.md

 Define classes that conform to a [JSON schema](http://json-schema.org/), with built-in validation and schema generation.

-## The JSchema Class
+## Creating a schema object
-A `jschema.JSchema` object represents an validated JSON schema.
+A `jschema.JSchema` object represents a validated JSON schema.
 Any recognised JSON schema field can be passed as a keyword argument when initialising a `jschema.JSchema` object: